thom4parisot/crx/README.md

 Use the `-p` option to specify an external private key.
 If this is not used, `key.pem` is used from within the directory.
 If this option is not used and no `key.pem` file exists, one will be generated automatically.

+Use the `-b` option to specify the maximum buffer allowed to generate extension.
+By default, will rely on `node` internal setting (~200KB).

 ### crx keygen [directory]

 Generate a 1,024-bit RSA private key within the directory.
 This is called automatically if a key is not specified, and `key.pem` does not exist.